-A "reversal" takes place when the following circumstances take place:
+A "reversal" takes place under the following circumstances:

 - At the end of a measurement and report period annual emissions higher than the reference level are reported; - In a prior measurement and report period emission reductions were verified and paid.
 In this case, it would be considered that the emission reductions paid were reversed.